 Objectors must satisfy standing requirements to have their objections considered.
-As part of the dispute proceedings, all objections will be reviewed by panelists designated by the applicable Dispute Resolution Service Provider (DRSP) to determine whether the objector has standing to object.
+As part of the dispute proceedings, all objections will be reviewed by a panel of expertspanelists designated by the applicable Dispute Resolution Service Provider (DRSP) to determine whether the objector has standing to object.
 Standing requirements for the four objection grounds are: